harsh-shukla/hg19KIndel/README.md

 ## Contact

-For any quires I can be reached at : *harsh.g.shukla@gmail.com*
+For any queries I can be reached at : *harsh.g.shukla@gmail.com*